-- Call Lane Electric @ (541) 484-1151.
+- Call Lane Electric at 541-484-1151.
 If the power does not return report it to the Co-op.
 Also, report any flashes, bangs or trees in lines that can help repair crews locate damage.
-Telephone lines are answered 24-hours a day; if the lines are busy, please try back later.
-Once you have spoken to a Customer Service Representative and reported your outage, you will be logged into the outage system and scheduled for restoration.
+Telephone lines are answered 24-hours a day; if the lines are busy, please try back later or log into your SmartHub account.
+Once you have spoken to a Member Service Representative and reported your outage, you will be logged into the outage system and scheduled for restoration.
 Our crews will restore your power as soon as safely possible.

 - Turn off major appliances.
 The water heater and heating system breakers need to be turned off to avoid overloading your circuits when the power is restored.
 Unplug any voltage-sensitive equipment.

 - Verify that your water heater has a drain or outlet.
 Turn off the water supply valve to the water heater.
 Open at least one, preferably more, hot water faucets to avoid a vacuum in the water lines to allow fresh water to drain out of the water heater for your use.

 - If you drain your water heater, make sure the fuse or breaker to your water heater is removed or turned off.

 - Install surge protectors to protect voltage sensitive equipment.

 - Switch on an outside light.
 This may assist our crews in determining whether or not your power has been restored late into the night.

 - Keep the refrigerator and freezer doors closed.
 Food in a refrigerator will last 12 to 24 hours if the doors are kept closed.
 A full freezer can last 24 to 48 hours.
 Helpful Hint: You can drape a sleeping bag over your refrigerator or freezer for added insulating value in case of an extended power outage.